Discussing Donor Conception

 There are some books available to help (see TSBC's Recommended Reading).
 You might also want to make your own personal book for your child, using family photographs, pictures, and words.

 Discussing assisted conception is not a one time event, it is an ongoing process.
 It happens in the context of a relationship that is evolving and growing stronger.
 Most important, throughout all discussions and all stages of the child's development, is the need for parents to recognize and accept their children's feelings.
-Your child will have their own feelings and they are not the same as yours.
+Your child will have their own feelings and they may not be the same as yours.

 DI Guide, by Jeff DeGroot at COLAGE, 2010.
 A comprehensive resource that is written both by and for individuals who are donor-conceived.
 A great resource too for parents, teachers, and medical professionals.
 Covers many difficult topics such as broaching the topic of your donor with your parents, approaching relationships with others who have the same sperm donor without excluding your own siblings, and more generally dealing with everyday challenges of answering the question 'who's your father?'
 Beautifully written, easy to read.

 Building a Family with the Assistance of Donor Insemination by K.R.
-Daniels, Dunmore Press, New Zealand, 2004.
+Daniels, Dunmore Press, New Zealand (2004).
 Daniels is a social worker who has worked with intended parents, families, donors and donor-conceived people for the last 30 years.
 He is known not only for his compassion and insight, but also as one of the world's leading academic authorities on this way of having a family.